YMonnier/PNPC-server/README.md

 ## License

-PNPC-models is available under the MIT license.
+PNPC-server is available under the MIT license.
 See the [LICENSE](https://github.com/YMonnier/PNPC-models/blob/master/LICENSE) file for more info.